christianbolinas/zeroknowledge/_posts/2025-03-69-montecarlo.md

 Modern cryptography-- what keeps your passwords secure-- is based on this "probably correct" type of algorithm.
 Are you alright with that accuracy?
 The entirety of the world's financial systems sure are.

 Also, pat yourself on the back!
-This "talk" was actually a proof of my favorite result from my theory of computation class (Pitt CS 2110): RP is in NP.
-That's a PhD class about theoretical computer science.
+This "talk" was actually a proof of my favorite result from my theory of computation class (Pitt CS 2110): NP is in PP. That's a PhD class about theoretical computer science.
 And you understand everything perfectly!
 Awesome stuff!